AckerlyXu/heima/articles/traffic-manager/traffic-manager-routing-methods.md

 * Application migration to Azure: Create a profile with both Azure and external endpoints.
 Adjust the weight of the endpoints to prefer the new endpoints.
 * Cloud-bursting for additional capacity: Quickly expand an on-premises deployment into the cloud by putting it behind a Traffic Manager profile.
 When you need extra capacity in the cloud, you can add or enable more endpoints and specify what portion of traffic goes to each endpoint.

-The Resource Manager Azure portal preview supports the configuration of weighted traffic routing.
+The Azure portal preview supports the configuration of weighted traffic routing.
 You can configure weights using the Resource Manager versions of Azure PowerShell, CLI, and the REST APIs.

 It is important to understand that DNS responses are cached by clients and by the recursive DNS servers that the clients use to resolve DNS names.
 This caching can have an impact on weighted traffic distributions.
 When the number of clients and recursive DNS servers is large, traffic distribution works as expected.
 However, when the number of clients or recursive DNS servers is small, caching can significantly skew the traffic distribution.